creighton/statement-schema/README.md

 # statement-schema

-> IRI validation should be done via lib.. these don't really do much

 these are still valid concerns to be investigated and improved:
-- iri not complete
 - not validating lang codes
-- interaction activities aren't great
 - attachment contentType just does a pattern match

 From the command line this lets you specify a file which contains an xapi statement.